Casualties reported in clashes on Armenia-Azerbaijan border

 Armenia and Azerbaijan have been locked in a decades-old dispute over the separatist region of Nagorno-Karabakh, a region that lies within Azerbaijan but was under the control of ethnic Armenian forces backed by Armenia since a separatist war there ended in 1994.

-Moscow brokered a peace deal last November to end six weeks of fighting over the territory, during which more than 6,600 people were killed in the conflict.
-The Russia-brokered truce allowed Azerbaijan to reclaim control over large parts of Nagorno-Karabakh and surrounding areas which the Armenia-backed separatists controlled.
+Moscow brokered a peace deal last November to end six weeks of fighting over the territory, during which more than 6,600 people were killed.
+The Russia-brokered truce allowed Azerbaijan to reclaim control over large parts of Nagorno-Karabakh and surrounding areas that the Armenia-backed separatists controlled.

 Tensions on the two nations’ border have been building since May, when Armenia protested what it described as an incursion by Azerbaijani troops into its territory.
 Azerbaijan has insisted that its soldiers were deployed to what it considers its territory in areas where the border has yet to be demarcated.
 Clashes have been reported ever since.